 Wood Flooring Beauty

-Hardwood floors are a popular choice with homeowners because of its versatility, value, and the way it enhances the beauty of their homes.
+Wood Flooring also known as Hardwood floors is a popular choice with homeowners because of its versatility, value, and the way it enhances their homes' beauty.

 There are two types of hardwood flooring, solid and engineered.
 Here we will discuss the differences:

-Solid hardwood flooring is made of one solid piece of wood, instead of layers of wood.
-Solid hardwood floors are ideal for more areas that are at ground level or above and is nailed or stapled to the wooden subfloor.
+Solid hardwood flooring is made of one solid piece of wood instead of layers of wood.
+Solid hardwood floors are ideal for more areas at ground level or above and are nailed or stapled to the wooden subfloor.
 Thicknesses vary.
 The most common thickness is ¾”.
 5/16″, thin profile options are less common and can be glued over hard surfaces such as concrete.
 There are many types of wood flooring from which to choose.

-Engineered hardwood flooring is engineered from multiple layers of solid wood pressed together in a cross-ply (layer) construction.
-The grains of this type of flooring run in different directions.
+Engineered hardwood flooring is engineered from multiple layers of solid wood pressed together in a cross-ply (layer) construction—the grains of this type of flooring run in different directions.
 The construction makes it dimensionally stable and suitable for stapling, gluing, or floating over wood, concrete, or your existing floor.
 3- or 5-ply construction is typically available.
 The most common engineered flooring thickness is ½”.
-It is a good option for all areas of the home due to its outstanding strength and moisture resistance.
-It works especially well in below-grade areas such as basements, or radiant heated rooms.
+It is a good option for all home areas due to its outstanding strength and moisture resistance.
+It works especially well in below-grade areas such as basements or radiant heated rooms.

 Selecting a Flooring Option

 Before selecting hardwood flooring for your home, these questions need to be answered:

 - The type of subfloor in the area